yurifacanha/teachy-ai-challenge/README.md

 You'll create a Proof of Concept of a pipeline that extracts questions from entrance exams PDFs.
+You should use the same pipeline for all input PDFs, but you can pass different parameters for each pdf if needed.
+Write a script that given a folder with PDFs and optionally config files, read the PDFs and extract each question as a JSON object.

 There are two types of questions.
 You should consider:
 - Multiple Choice Questions: